EDUCBA Logo

 • Sharpe ratio for Y = 1

-This means that even though asset Y offers higher return compared to asset X (asset Y-20% asset X-12%), asset X is a better investment as it has higher risk-adjusted return indicated by Sharpe ratio of 1.75 compared to 1 of asset Y.
+This means that even though asset Y offers a higher return than asset X (asset Y-20% asset X-12%), asset X is a better investment as it has a higher risk-adjusted return indicated by the Sharpe ratio of 1.75 compared to 1 of asset Y.

 Relevance and Uses